IBM/airexit/README.md

 <img src="https://i.imgur.com/wk7fQX5.png">

 - Enter a name and version.
-Here we'll use "food" and "1.0".
+Here we'll use "airexit" and "1.0".

 - Select the "IBM Blockchain Platform" button on the left hand menu